 The first is pre-recorded video lessons.
 Each lesson is dedicated to a specific topic, which is presented very clearly and visibly.
 To teach children, such videos feature a permanent character who introduces the topic.
-Good lessons of this kind are interactive; the character has a conversation with his students, asking questions with limited time to answer, for example, Little Pim, Tom and Keri, Zippy and me.
+Good lessons of this kind are interactive; the character has a conversation with the students, asking questions with limited time to answer, for example: Little Pim, Tom, and Keri, Zippy and me.

 Therefore, the second type is preferred for teaching children – video lessons with live communication with the teacher.
-For example, video lessons in Novakid Online English School for Children, which include songs, educational dialogues with a teacher, a lot of visual aids and game techniques, will allow your child to see his or her progress in language learning.
+For example, video lessons in Novakid Online English School for Children, which include songs, educational dialogs with a teacher, a lot of visual aids, and game techniques, that will allow your child to see their progress in language learning.

 Watching extra videos in English at home with parents after such lessons will only be a joy.
 Try it; the first lesson is free!